Four reasons why group portraits waste your marketing budget

 When is a Group Portrait Useful?

 Like any marketing photograph, it all comes down to how you plan on using the photograph.
 I have already talked about the problem of longevity with a group portrait.
-Eventually, someone leaves the company and the portrait is useless.
+Eventually, someone leaves the company and the group portrait is mostly useless from a marketing point of view.

 Team photos are great for editorials about your company.
 A portrait of your team in your facilities or in front of your sign can help to illustrate your company’s story in a magazine article.
 They can also be effective for award ceremonies.
 And, of course, the press release announcing the award.
 They also make great art work for the office or board room walls.